Fischer-L/react-practice/README.md

   - Implement the `version` mechanism in orders(table bills) to prevent the data corruption from multiple data updates

 ### Frontend
-- The backend server codebase is in the `apps/web`
+- The frontend server codebase is in the `apps/web`

 - The tech stacks used:
   - Use [Next.js](https://nextjs.org/) for the React setup and routing